TechnologyClassroom/dice-mechanic-datapacks/README.md

 # dice-mechanic-datapacks

-This folder will contain data sets for making informed decisions regarding rule optimization for
+This folder contains data sets for making informed decisions regarding rule optimization for
 [Midnight Riders](https://github.com/GhostCityGames/Midnight-Riders).
-Custom datapacks can be created with [dice-mechanic-sim](https://github.com/TechnologyClassroom/dice-mechanic-sim).
+Custom data packs can be created with [dice-mechanic-sim](https://github.com/TechnologyClassroom/dice-mechanic-sim).

 This is an example of a plot from a csv:
 ![Screenshot](https://github.com/TechnologyClassroom/dice-mechanic-datapacks/blob/master/20180219214011.csv.png?raw=true "Plot of 20180219214011.csv")

 Each data pack includes:

 * Individual csv files are a simulation of an entire game.  csv files are named with a timestamp of when they were created.
 * Plotted graph in png file.